The Richard Tyner Scholarship

 - in their first or second year of study at the University of Iowa (at the time of application),

-- have earned entry into the University of Iowa Honors Program by achieving a UI GPA of 3.5 or higher,
+- have earned entry into the University of Iowa Honors Program by application,

 - be a full-time student (enrolled in a minimum of 12 semester hours at the time of application), and

-- not be a recipient of a major scholarship* or award, such as the Old Gold or Presidential Scholarship. *A major scholarship is defined one that awards $5,000 or more per year
+- not be a recipient of a major scholarship* or award, such as the Old Gold Scholarship. *A major scholarship is defined one that awards $5,000 or more per year

 - Preference will be given to applicants who are from a farm or small town (defined as less than 10,000 in population).